DataWorld892/Power-BI-Projects/Covid-19/README.md

 ### Steps followed

-- Import Excel COVID-19 dataset into PowerBI
+- Imported the Excel COVID-19 dataset into Power BI.
-- Removing of errors from the columns.
+- Cleaned the data by identifying and removing errors from the columns.
-- Removing of null or NA from the dataset
+- Handled missing values by removing rows containing null or NA entries.
-- Changing the data types of some of the columns.
+- Optimized the dataset by adjusting the data types of specific columns for
+- Created an interactive BI dashboard
+- Visualised data and analysing trends